QuDaMyker/offers/README.md

 ## Usage

-Template API - `Because the requirement just focus on API for Offer, Api Authenticate user will be ignored` Be
+Template API - `Because the requirement just focuses on API for Offer, Api Authenticate user will be ignored` Be

 Example: